transpose-publishing/landscapeStudy/README.md

 was a collaborative effort, we used a GoogleSheet to work on the manuscript.
 For this reason, the text in `02-analysis-writeup.html` is not identical to the paper, but rather a first draft version.
 The code and figures are identical to the paper.
-Data for all figures has been exported in `data/figures/`.
+Data for all figures has been exported to `data/figures/`.

-Further results
-and initial explorations can be found in `01-overview.html`, as well as executing `R/01-explore.R` and `R/02-explore-missings.R`.
+Initial explorations can be found in `01-overview.html`, as well as executing `R/01-explore.R` and `R/02-explore-missings.R`.

 ### Code files